IBM/aspera-cli/tests/README.md

 # Testing Environment

-The test envorinment is composed with a YAML configuration file with server addresses and secrets and a YAML file describing tests, including the command line to run.
+The test environment is composed with a YAML configuration file with server addresses and secrets and a YAML file describing tests, including the command line to run.

 Previously it was based on Makefile, but this has been replaced for better portability to the Windows OS.